What’s your story: the power of narrative medicine?

 Inspiration for this #MedEdPearls goes to @annieweisman1 & @dmullinsdms from their recent storytelling workshop at The Generalists in Medical Education.

 Storytelling is a communication method that has stood the test of time.
-Its use in medical education is seen across the continuum to engender motivation to learn on topics across a diverse spectrum: empathy, well-being, professionalism, reflection, etc.
+Its use in medical education is seen across the continuum to engender motivation to learn on topics across a diverse spectrum: empathy, well-being, professionalism, and reflection.

 The hook of this pedagogical practice is derived from the connection created between those in the dialogue and the level of listening needed in order to understand the meaning behind the words.
 Every patient has a story and through these stories the element of humanistic medicine is found “physicians need the ability to listen to the narratives of the patient, grasp and honor their meanings, and be moved to act on the patients behalf” (Charon, 2001, p.
 1897).

-Join the #MedEdPearls Twitter discussion to share your story on:
+Join the #MedEdPearls Twitter discussion to share your story!

 Maybe you are looking at how to incorporate narrative medicine in your #meded curriculum?
 Check out the MedEdPORTAL publication by Winkel (2006) on a writing workshop for residents.